Spooky757/fraud-monitoring/README.md

 ## See it work in 60 seconds

-No Kaggle download needed — this trains a stand-in champion on synthetic data and walks a healthy batch, a drifted batch, and a concept-drift batch through the loop.
+This demo trains a stand-in champion on synthetic data and walks a healthy batch, a drifted batch, and a concept-drift batch through the loop.

 ```bash